Nikolaos-Gkionis/suppliers-design-history/docs/histories/pre-task-list.md

 #### Screenshots

-- A static homepage with links to varius journeys
+- A static homepage with links to various journeys
   (A dashboard re-design is planned for Private Beta)

 ![A homepage](/assets/pre-task-list/homepage.png "The current homepage")